nasirayyub/mixerp/docs/database/sample-data.md

 # Optional (*.optional) Files
 These files will only be included when the flag **[include-optional]** is set to **true**.
 An optional file would have a lower priority.
-Please serch for existing *.optional file(s) to see how exactly we use this.
+Please search for existing *.optional file(s) to see how exactly we use this.

-#Further Information
+# Further Information

 The following files would be useful for database developers to review: